Sarah-Specialist/revamp-project/README.md

 ### Requirement

 1. Positioning – used on various elements across website
-2. Flexbox – used on navigation bar and main content
+2. Flexbox – used on navigation bar and main content, and footer
 3. Demonstrate the website is responsive in adjusting to the sizing of a phone, ipad and laptop – media query provided for phone (width < 600px), ipad (width 600px-999px) and laptop (width > 1000px)
 4. Website ability to load one background image – background image of burger
 5. Website ability to load an image directly into HTML – used images uploaded and used images URL